LEDfan/Bachelorproef/test-plan.md

 The GeoGrid Generator must also be tested by scenario tests.
 By splitting up the generator into subparts the influence of the different parts on the outcome of the GeoGenerator can be compared and verified.
 The scenario tests can also be splitted into the different parts.
-A similar reserach as for the BatchRuns can be done in order to determine the acceptable values.
+A similar research as for the BatchRuns can be done in order to determine the acceptable values.

 The Python interface is currently tested by a [simple smoke test](https://github.com/LEDfan/Bachelorproef/blob/master/test/python/testSimple.py).
 It doesn't cover all parts of the interface but any compile or link error will be discovered.